compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 simplicity here we will not use this option, but in reality it would be a good idea to parallelize the posterior predictive simulations.
-See the [MESS parallelization docs](MESS_parallelization.md) for more info about -per-taskow to implement the parallel backend.
+See the [MESS parallelization docs](MESS_parallelization.md) for more info about how to implement the parallel backend.

 This time the only thing we *have* to pass in is the empirical data and the dataframe of prediction values, but I'm showing a couple more arguments here for the sake of completeness.
 Setting `est_only` to True will use only